 Job searches, learning resources and work coach appointment requests can all be conducted digitally.
 In fact, digital provisions can enhance the effectiveness of these services.
 For example, advanced machine learning algorithms can offer jobseekers opportunities from a vast range of sources that best match their skills and requirements.
 Work coaches would be able to check on the progress of their clients, sending them encouragement and reminders when required, through intelligent, personalised automation.

 Having access to essential employment support and services anytime, anywhere, breaks down a significant barrier to getting back to work for this harder to reach section of society.

 Data informs better interventions

 In complex cases, work coaches make use of the free text notes in a jobseeker’s record to detail their circumstances and the measures being taken to support them.
-Using technology to aggregate and analyse data is essential to improving employment outcomes.
+Using technology to aggregate and analyse data is essential to improving employment outcomes and increasing diversity and inclusivity.
 However, in the case of free text, analysis is more complex.
-Technology is currently being developed to unlock the insights hidden in written records and, when ready, could be used to support work coaches to identify the most effective interventions for jobseekers facing a particular set of challenges.
+Technology is currently being developed to unlock the insights hidden in written records.
+When ready, it could be used to support work coaches to identify the most effective interventions for jobseekers facing a particular set of challenges.

 Tech facilitated accessibility

 For adults with a wide range of learning and physical difficulties, sophisticated technology can enable them to access a service that is otherwise unnavigable.
 Open and inclusive technology offers jobseekers opportunities to personalise the digital environment to suit their needs.
 Integrated screen reading services, audio descriptions, larger text, the option to invert screen colours, and the choice between different formats to receive information – such as written text, video or audio – are all methods that can enable people living with disabilities to access employment services.